 Coming back to the review of much talked about Pakistani drama, “Baaghi,” which is given much hype and is the most talked about drama on aired.
 Qandeel’s baloch role played by the most talented Saba Qamar, has won many hearts, no doubt.
 The colorful role of Sabar Qamar and her ability to bring life to the character added spice to the drama.

-Baaghi was based on Qandeel Baloch’s real life story and gave audience an insight into her life behind the colorful persona( live videos and selfies) she carried.
+Baaghi was based on Qandeel Baloch’s real-life story and gave the audience an insight into her life behind the colorful persona( live videos and selfies) she carried.

 The drama is a bit exaggerated, how Kanwal Baloch (Saba Qamar) and her friend Rehan continued living under one roof without having any intimacy just on the basis of a great friendship.
 This isn’t something that’s done here in Pakistan, considering its not a liberal country and no one from neighborhood raised any fingers (unbelievable).